Here’s data from the latest coal report from the US Energy Information Administration, taking us up through the end of 2011:

 Thanks to Pam MacRae for research assistance.

-My previous reporting on quarterly coal export volumes can be found here, here, here, and here.
+All of my reporting on quarterly coal export volumes can be found in the series “Coal Export Trend Reports.”
 All data come from the US EIA’s latest quarterly coal report, covering the entire Western Customs Region.
 In addition to the districts shown on the chart here, the Western Region includes the Portland, Great Falls, Nogales, San Diego, and San Francisco Districts.
 These districts have been reporting virtually no coal exports.

 Nota bene – The first chart shows Customs Districts here, not ports.
 The Port of Seattle does not move coal.
 But some coal does get exported out of the Seattle Customs District region by way of the rail crossing at Blaine, Washington.
 It is Powder River Basin coal heading to BC’s Westshore Terminal for onward shipment to Asia.